louib/flatpak-rs/README.md

 flatpak = "0"
 ```

+Note that this library is aliased as both `flatpak` and `flatpak-rs` on crates.io.

 ## Usage
 All three denominations of Flatpak manifests can be parsed using this library,
 using the `FlatpakApplication`, `FlatpakModule` and `FlatpakSource` structs.